openEDI/oedisi-example/README.md

 When debugging, you should check the `.log` files for errors.
 Error code `-9` usually occurs when it is killed by the broker as opposed to failing directly.

+You can use the `gadal` CLI tools to help debug specific components or timing.

+- `gadal run-with-pause`
+- `gadal debug-component --foreground feeder`

 # Components